reportportal/docs/docs/analysis/ManualAnalysis.md

 [ ![ImageName](img/ManualAnalysis/make_decision3.png) ](img/ManualAnalysis/make_decision3.png)

+## “Execution to change” section

 **“Execution to change”** section is displayed at the top left of the “Make decision” modal.
 It includes Step name, current defect type.
 Also it can have a log, a comment, a link to a Bug Tracking System (BTS), a label (AA, PA, Ignore AA) if exist.
 You can expand logs to understand why this step was failed.

 [ ![ImageName](img/ManualAnalysis/make_decision4.png) ](img/ManualAnalysis/make_decision4.png)

+## How to set a defect type and type a comment

 **“Select defect”** section is displayed at the top right of the “Make decision” modal.
 It includes “Manual selection”, “Analyzer suggestions”, “History of the test”.